More Than Technology

 Plugged-in managers balance people,technology and organizational processes.

-Her new book, The Plugged-In Manager, will be published in October by Jossey-Bass.
+Her book, The Plugged-In Manager, was published in October 2011 by Jossey-Bass.
 Griffith says the book grew out of a professional lifetime spent watching organizations fail to adapt technology to their needs.